 - Negima!
 Magister Negi Magi has an... interesting take on this; when Negi asks to speak to Ku Fei after class, a bunch of the other girls automatically assume he likes her and begin making their own attempts to win him.
 Of course, after they all work themselves up over it, it turns out that he wanted learn martial arts from her.

 - It also happens in a more traditional sense.
 Nodoka confesses to him and explains to the other girls that she likes his maturity and determination.
 Cue numerous other girls beginning to be attracted to him for the same reasons.
 Up to and including a robot.

 - Himari of Omamori Himari.
 All the Cute Monster Girls (and one Dark Magical Girl) seem to have come out of the woods right after Himari entered Yuuto's life, although that may have more to do with the awakening of his demon-hunting powers when he turned 16.

 - Rosario + Vampire: Nice Guy Tsukune gets a girlfriend on his first day at Yokai Academy, the incredibly gorgeous and friendly vampire girl Moka Akashiya.
-Its not long before several more girls fall for him: A big-breasted succubus, a young witch girl who also has a crush on Moka, a yuki-onna who's a Stalker with a Crush, and another, older witch (though she's not too crazy over him like the others are).
+It's not long before several more girls fall for him: A succubus with a Buxom Beauty Standard figure, a young Cute Witch who also has a crush on Moka, a Yuki Onna who's a Stalker with a Crush, and an older Hot Witch (though she's not too crazy over him like the others are).

 - When the usually-isolated Utahraptor packs of Raptor Red are brought together by a field of carrion-scented flowers, Raptor Red's consort, being a consort, attracts the attention of other raptor females, forcing Raptor Red to fight for him.
 The consort himself isn't exactly thrilled by this.